thecodingmachine/interop.silex.di/doc/declaring-a-controller-with-mouf.md

   ```

 See how great it is?
 You can use the simple routing mechanism of Pimple and get rid of all the
-spaguetti code building your dependencies.
+spaghetti code building your dependencies.